Yeovil District Hospital

 Outline designs

 This image demonstrates how the new community diagnostic centre could look.
-These designs are likely to evolve as we work with planners to create a facility which is suitable for the surrounding area.

 The building in context